-Making use of the dynamical systems techniques, we show that the evolution of the system \eqref{L1}--\eqref{L2} is regular (can be locally linearized) for the finite value of the evolution parameter $t$.
-The dynamics approaches the space of nonhyperbolic critical points in the limit $t \rightarrow \infty$, which means that locally the dynamics cannot be linearized near those points.
+Making use of the dynamical systems techniques, we show that the evolution of the system \eqref{L1}--\eqref{L2} is regular (can be locally linearised) for any finite value of the evolution parameter $t$.
+The dynamics approaches the space of nonhyperbolic critical points in the limit $t \rightarrow \infty$, which means that locally the dynamics cannot be linearised near those points.
 In that limit the directional scale factors go to zero so that the space volume $V$ goes to zero as well.
 The latter means (see \cite{Nick1, Nick2} for more details) that the system approaches the gravitational singularity.

-It results from sections II and III that as the system approaches the singularity, its dynamics becomes sensitive to the choice of the initial data, which means that the dynamics becomes chaotic.
+It results from sections II and III that, as the system approaches the singularity, its dynamics becomes sensitive to the choice of the initial data, which means that the dynamics becomes chaotic.
+We have shown that there exists a family of regular solutions to the BKL system, which are parameterised by the real number $t_0 \in \dR $.
+These solutions decay into chaos due to their instabilities.
+Thus, chaotic behaviour is an inevitable companion of the approach to the cosmological singularity.
 The latter is consistent with the BKL scenario.

-The existence of the generic singular solution means that general relativity is not a complete theory of gravitation.
-It is commonly expected that quantum gravity, to be constructed, would be free from the singularities.
+The existence of generic singular behaviour, predicted by BKL, means that general relativity is not a complete theory of gravitation.
+It is commonly expected that quantum gravity (still to be constructed) would be free from the singularities.
 The quantization of the BKL scenario carried out recently \cite{AWG,AW} gives support to such expectation.
-However, this result should be confirmed by quantizing that scenario possibly within completely different approach to verify its robustness.
-As it is commonly known, quantization of a gravitational system is an ambiguous procedure.
+However, this result should be confirmed by quantizing that scenario, possibly within a completely different approach, to verify its robustness.
+As commonly known, quantization of a gravitational system is an ambiguous procedure.

-\acknowledgments We would like to thank Vladimir Belinski for valuable discussions.
+\acknowledgments We would like to thank Vladimir Belinski for the valuable discussions.